 Lumen Art Prize

-Albertine spent to In Conversation event charting the (frequently rough) waters of her life experience, in advance of the publication of her second memoir, To Throw Away Unopened, which has received similar critical support in the meanwhile, as a “chronicle of outsiderness”, and a “brutal expose of human dysfunctionality”.
-This intimate memoir touches on the polemics and divisiveness of motherhood, and operates somewhat as a feminist manifesto – with definite touches of domestic noir.
+Albertine spent time charting the (frequently rough) waters of her life experience, in advance of the publication of her second memoir, To Throw Away Unopened, which has received critical support.
+This intimate memoir touches on the polemics and divisiveness of motherhood and operates somewhat as a feminist manifesto – with definite touches of domestic noir.

 “Literature offers an avenue for subversion that pop music no longer can”, she said, and listening to her In Conversation event at The Wardrobe, the audience was left under no illusion – her words are caustically truthful, loyal to herself, clear-sighted – and, because of all of that, an intense, and pure, expression of subversion, dissidence, and, back at the root of it all – punk anarchy.